 U-VALUES: WHEN LOWER MEANS HIGHER

-Its also important to note that the U-Value is not specific to glazing it is also calculated for other materials such as insulation and other building materials.
+Its It is also important to note that the u-value is not specific to glazing.
+It is also calculated for other materials such as insulation and many other building materials.

 There are also 3 main sub values of the U-Value when it is applied to glazing calculations:

-All this should help the property to retain more heat with less thermal transfer to the outside, which can actually lead to overheating of the property which can then be combated by the use of venting and air conditioning or my altering other building materials used in the plan.
+All this should help the property to retain more heat with less thermal transfer to the outside.
+Take care though!
+This can actually lead to overheating of the property which may then be combated by the use of venting and air conditioning or by altering other building materials used in the plan.